USER12mSD4C/utms-compiler/README.md

 **Under active development.
 Not stable at all.**

-currently even basic functional dont want to work propperly, so i dont recommend using it
+currently even basic functional doesnt tested propperly, it contains a lot of bugs. i DONT recommend using it

-## Features (work in progress)
+## Features

 - bare metal mode (`sc.false`) and in-OS mode (`sc.true`)
 - sections (`sect.name`)